petermoorey/petermoorey.github.io/_posts/2020-08-08-enrich-excel-files-with-python-pandas.markdown

 layout: post
 title: Enriching Excel Files with Python Pandas
 date: 2020-08-09 11:32:20 +0600
 description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+Go ahead and edit it and re-build the site to see your changes.
-img: panda.jpg # Add image post (optional)
+img: panda.jpg
-fig-caption: Photo courtesy of https://www.chinadaily.com.cn/ # Add figcaption (optional)
+fig-caption: Photo courtesy of https://www.chinadaily.com.cn/
 tags: [python, pandas, excel]
 ---